fredgdaley2/Sortiously/README.md

 Anytime during the process when an exception is encountered any files produced will be removed.
 The exception will then be thrown so the consuming application can take the appropriate action.

 #### There are four methods each to sort a delimited or fixed width file.
-Each method has an options filter data and report progress.
+Each method has an optional data filter and progress reporting.

 1. Sort using a numeric key providing a column number for delimited files or starting position and length for fixed width files.
 2. Sort using a alphanumeric key providing a column number and length for delimited files or starting position and length for fixed width files.